genesiscommunitysuccess/docs/docs/server-reference/evaluators/configure.md

 id: configure
 ---

-Evaluators allow developers to connect Event Handlers to two different kind of events.
+Evaluators enable you to connect event eandlers to two different kinds of event: dynamic and static (cron rules).

 1. __Dynamic Rules__, which are defined as [groovy expression](https://groovy-lang.org/syntax.html), which respond to changes to database table entries, and
-2. __Cron Rules__, ie Scheduling Rules the are defined as [standard cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression).
+2. __Cron Rules__, which are scheduling rules; these are defined as [standard cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression).

-Both kind of rules are defined in database, in the tables DYNAMIC_RULES and CRON_RULES respectively.
-In both cases the GENESIS_EVALUATOR must be configured to be running.
+In both cases, you define the rule in two separate tables in the database: DYNAMIC_RULES and CRON_RULES.

-The configuration to run the GENESIS_EVALUATOR in available by default, but the process must be switched on to actively use.
+The GENESIS_EVALUATOR must be configured to be running.
+The configuration to run the GENESIS_EVALUATOR is available by default, but the process must be switched on before you can actively use it.

+Example
-eg: assuming a standard genesis file for controlling `/home/trading/run/site-specific/cfg/genesis-processes.xml`, we can simply switch, start from true to false, making sure to run
+Assuming a standard genesis file for controlling `/home/trading/run/site-specific/cfg/genesis-processes.xml`, you can simply switch, start from `true` to `false`.
+Then run
 "`genesisInstall` -> `killServer` -> `startServers`", so that the configuration takes effect.

 ```xml {2}